 The survey asked respondents who had chronic conditions whether they agreed that they carefully followed their treatment regimens for specific conditions.
-There was no significant variation in the frequency with which people with chronic conditions followed their treatment regimens across plan types, with one exception: CDHP enrollees with allergies were less likely than traditional plan enrollees with allergies to follow their treatment regimen (Figure 39).
-Generally, the 2009 findings are in contrast to somewhat mixed findings in 2007 (Fronstin and Collins, 2008).
+There was no significant variation in the frequency with which people with chronic conditions followed their treatment regimens across plan types, with one exception (Figure 38).
+Generally, the 2010 findings are in contrast to somewhat mixed findings in 2007 (Fronstin and Collins, 2008).
 In 2007, people in CDHPs with arthritis and hypertension were significantly less likely to say that they followed their treatment regimens for their conditions carefully.
 But people in CDHPs with depression were significantly more likely to say they followed their treatment regimens carefully than did those with traditional coverage.